YukunJ/LeetCode-Practice-by-Tag/Greedy/32-Longest Valid Parentheses.md

         we store the index of "all finished matching" index along with all "(" index
-        when encounter a new ")", we first pop out a '(' from the stack if there is nothing in the stack, then it means there is matching '(', and all the preceding substring is not going to be a valid partheses therefore we store the index of this ')' as a header in the stack when initialization, we store a -1 in the stack as header
+        when encounter a new ")", we first pop out a '(' from the stack if there is nothing in the stack, then it means there is no matching '(', and all the preceding substring is not going to be a valid partheses therefore we store the index of this ')' as a header in the stack when initialization, we store a -1 in the stack as header